thomasmarsh/ODE/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the files LICENSE.TXT and LICENSE-BSD.TXT for more details.

- * Installation instructions are in the INSTALL file
+ * Installation instructions are in the INSTALL.txt file

  * The ODE web pages are at http://ode.org/